Lighting and Rendering / Blender

 Reflection planes are used to render the floor reflections in the Load Unload demo.

-For usage example, check out the Light Probe demo (also available in the Asset Store).
+For usage example, check out the Light Probe demo (source files available in the Asset Store).

 The following properties are supported: